The Dutch Value Added Tax (VAT) system

 When you purchase goods from outside the EU, these goods are subject to VAT at the moment the goods are imported in the Netherlands.
 Supplies of goods to customers outside the EU are in general not subject to VAT.
 With regard to the import of certain goods import duties may become due.

-When you import goods from a supplier in another EU member state (a so called intra community acquisition) the goods will in general be subject to Dutch VAT.
-For supply of goods to customers (entrepreneurs) in other EU member states (so called intra community supply) conditionally you are entitled to the 0%-rate.
+When you acquire goods from a supplier in another EU member state (a so called intra community acquisition) the goods will in general be subject to Dutch VAT (VAT is shifted).
+For supply of goods to customers (entrepreneurs) in other EU member states (so called intra community supply) conditionally you are entitled to the 0%-rate there where the recipient of the goods needs to self assess local VAT due.
 Various conditions should be met to apply this EU regime (see also invoicing requirements below).

 Like in most countries, leasing is a separate chapter within the Dutch VAT system.